HappyLabz/happylabz.github.io/TEST/ShortWallaceDoodle014_TEST_Long_Bias.md

 </details>

 ### Test Three
-* Sell when the price hits the lower line of the 20p 2std bollinger
+* Sell when the price hits the middle line of the 1std VWAP
 * No Stoploss
 * Results:
 ```